Carmen Lee photo

 is selling masks made of water-repellent neoprene with reusable cotton liners, at $20 each.
 Buy them through the fashion label's website

-• Pre-orders are now available for local streetwear line tREv
+• Masks are now available from local streetwear line tREv

-'s face masks, which, according to the brand's website, will run you $30 and can be expected around mid-to-late April.
+, which, according to the brand's website, will run you $30.
 Order yours here

-•Daniels Tailors (located on level three of Park Lane Mall) is designing custom-made masks starting at $25 a pop.
-Healthcare workers, however, can get 'em for free.
-Order by email (email@example.com) or call 902-877-9334.
+•Daniels Tailors (located on level three of Park Lane Mall) is designing custom-made masks starting at $25 a pop, as well as non-medical face shields, one size fits all, for 15$.
+Order by email (firstname.lastname@example.org) or call 902-877-9334.

 • Vogue Men's Wear and Tailoring (2097 Gottingen Street) is making masks for pick-up, selling them at cost for $5 each.
 The store stresses you need to call ahead to arrange pick-up and availability: phone 902-423-6504.